-Dr Jonathan Cullen is the University Lecturer in Energy, Transport and Urban Infrastructure at the University of Cambridge.
-He leads the Resource Efficiency Collective (www.refficiency.org) and has a reputation for top-down studies of resource systems, bringing skills in developing new metrics to reflect both energy and material consequences of materials production.
+Jonathan Cullen is the Professor of Sustainable Engineering and the President of Fitzwilliam College, at the University of Cambridge.
+He leads the Resource Efficiency Collective (www.refficiency.org) and has a reputation for top-down studies of resource systems, bringing skills in developing new metrics to reflect both energy and emissions consequences of materials production.

-Jonathan currently leads C-THRU: carbon clarity in the global petrochemical supply chain (VKRF, US$4m).
-He is currently a co-investigator on: S2uPPlant: Smart Sustainable Plastic Packaging from Plants (UKRI, £1m), UK FIRES: Locating Resource Efficiency at the heart of Future Industrial Strategy (EPSRC, £5.2m), and CirPlas: Circular Economy Approaches to Eliminate Plastic Waste (UKRI, £1.25m).
-He is a Lead Author for the IPCC AR6 Industry Chapter, an Expert Adviser to the IEA Technology Roadmaps, and co-authored the book Sustainable Materials: with both eyes open, which pioneered the concept of material efficiency for energy-intensive industries.
+Jonathan's research interests span energy and material systems, efficiency limits, circularity and zero carbon transition pathways.
+He currently leads C-THRU: Carbon Clarity in the Global Petrochemical Supply Chain (c-thru.org), and is a co-investigator on: CCG: Climate Compatible Growth (climatecompatiblegrowth.com), TransFIRe: Foundation Industries Research and Innovation Hub (transfire-hub.org), S2uPPlant: Smart Sustainable Plastic Packaging from Plants (UKRI), and UK FIRES: Locating Resource Efficiency at the heart of Future Industrial Strategy (ukfires.org).
+He is a Lead Author for the IPCC AR6 Industry Chapter, an Expert Adviser to the IEA Technology Roadmaps, and co-authored the book Sustainable Materials: with both eyes open, which pioneered the concept of material efficiency for energy-intensive industries (www.refficiency.org/publications/smwbeo/).

 Website contributions from this member